Onelevenvy/flock/README.md

 ### 🏘️Highlights

 - Persistent conversations: Save and maintain chat histories, allowing you to continue conversations.
-- Observability: Monitor and track your agents’ performance and outputs in real-time using LangSmith to ensure they operate efficiently.
+- Observability: Monitor and track your agents' performance and outputs in real-time using LangSmith to ensure they operate efficiently.
 - Tool Calling: Enable your agents to utilize external tools and APIs.
 - Retrieval Augmented Generation: Enable your agents to reason with your internal knowledge base.
 - Human-In-The-Loop: Enable human approval before tool calling.